eam-00/Backup-scripts/README.md

 # Backup-scripts

-_Little collection of handy backup scripts._
+_A little collection of handy backup scripts._

 ## msyql-db-dump.sh